amaanabbasi/projectpi/README.md

 We have two dc motors connected to a L298N motor driver.
 This circuit is responsible for the movement of our car.
 Connecting DC motors directly to the GPIO pins of Rpi3 can damage the pins hence a motor driver  is used as shown in Figure

-*Components Prices*

-Raspberry PI GPIO (1) The Raspberry Pi is a low cost (₹ 3,010), credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
-It is a capable little device that enables people of all ages to explore computing, and to learn how to program in languages like Scratch and Python.
-This is going to be the CPU of our self-driving car.
-Other options are Arduino UNO for the CPU but I choose it because raspberry pi has good support for python.

-L298N (2) (₹ 322) is an IC which contains a dual H bridge.
-Hence two motors can be connected to it.
-It allows the motor to run in clockwise and anti-clockwise direction.
-It prevents any damage to the Rpi3.

-USB Camera (3) (₹ 1,195) USB camera specifications - Video Capture Resolution 1080p, Connector Type USB, Lens Type  Wide-Angle.

-Portable Power Supply (4) We will be using an Ambrane power bank (₹ 699) that is used to power the raspberry pi 3 using type 2.0 usb cable that can transfer current up to 2.4A,  as well as the dc motors (front & rear both) using a usb cable that is cut open from the other end.
-Power bank specifications Ambrane Model PP-111, Capacity 10000 mAh, Input: 5V/2.1A, Output: 5V/2.4A.

-DC motor(s) (5,6) We have two types of dc motors (₹30)- The rear motor is a 12-volt dc motor which is responsible for the forward and backward movement of the car and the front motor is a 5-volt dc motor which turns the car left or right depending on the command it receives.

-SD card Sd card is required to store the Raspberry pi os and project files for which we will be using a 32 GB 96Mbps SD card (₹ 369).
-Any card size would work but it is recommended to have at least 8 GB storage.

 # Circuit